 Life: June 20, 1823 – October 15, 1863

 Hunley was a marine engineer in the Confederate States of America.
 He was the inventor of the first war submarine.
 During a routine test, Hunley, along with a 7-member crew, sunk to death in a previously damaged submarine H. L. Hunley (named after Hunley’s death) on October 15, 1963.
 The submarine was later reused in the successful sinking of the USS Housatonic in 1964.

 Life: November 7, 1867 – July 4, 1934

-Popularly known as Madame Curie, she was first of the four scientists who got Nobel Prize twice.
+Popularly known as Madame Curie, she was the first of the four scientists who got Nobel Prize twice.
 The renowned physicist and chemist of Polish origin had exposure to ionizing radiations for a prolonged time as her experiments involved materials like radium which exhibits radioactive properties.

-Back then, the harmful effects of the radioactive emissions were not known.
+Back then, the harmful effects of radioactive emissions were not known.
 Curie was diagnosed with aplastic anemia which was the cause of her death.
 Even her personal possessions were exposed to the radiations as she carried radium in her pockets and kept in her drawer.
 That’s the reason that her century-old notebook has been preserved in a lead-lined box.

 Life: April 19, 1947 – January 20, 1985